matter-labs/zksync-era/zk_toolbox/crates/zk_inception/README.md

 - `--threads <THREADS>`

-- `--max-allocation <MAX_ALLOCATION>` - in case you are running prover component, the value limits maximum memory allocation of it.
+- `--max-allocation <MAX_ALLOCATION_IN_BYTES>` - in case you are running prover component, the value limits maximum memory allocation of it in bytes.

 ## `zk_inception prover init-bellman-cuda`